Skip to content

 Do not restart the Aerospike daemon (asd) before ASMT finishes restoring the indexes.
 If you do so, both ASMT and asd will fail.
 If this happens, you must follow these steps:

-- Delete any shared-memory segments that ASMT created before it failed.
-You can do so by running this command:
+1. Delete any shared-memory segments that ASMT created before it failed.
+You can do so by running the following commands:

 What to do next

-With the indexes restored to shared memory, the node can perform a warm start.
+With the indexes restored to shared memory, start asd so the node can perform a warm restart.
+If you are restoring nodes one at a time during planned maintenance, see Multi-node maintenance on the ASMT overview page.